aws-samples/container-patterns/pattern/ecs-fargate-container-image-signing-and-verification/index.md

 ::: warning
 This EventBridge powered hook is read-only, and asynchronous from the ECS task launch workflow.
-Therefore this hook based architecture is only intended for auditing and notifying of unsigned or unapproved images being launched.
+Therefore this hook based architecture is only intended for auditing and notifying of unsigned or unapproved images being launched, such as for an auditing use case.
 The hook can only observe task launches and verify container images that are already in the process of being started up.
 It can not actually block Elastic Container Service from launching an unsigned or unapproved image.
 :::